 “Drink.”
 That one word from her mother resonated and echoed like it was amplified.
 Later, Delilah wondered how anyone could speak that loud and not shout.

 One by one, the women went into the bushes to vomit up the residue, while the others continued the worshipful singing.
 When Delilah returned from her turn, the women saw the wonder in her eyes and smiled at one another knowingly, each remembering her first time.

 Her mother took her into the middle of the circle and announced her installation into their ranks.
 The women droned her name, which was easy to make melodious.
 Lilith kissed her daughter on both cheeks.
 Delilah looked at her mother again with that love that comes from that first imprint and years of nurture.

 Then her mother slapped her hard, hard enough to knock her down, and hollered, “Wake up, bitch!
 You’re one of us now!”

-The coven cheered and gathered round Delilah, boosting her onto their shoulders and carried her deeper into the woods still chanting her name.
+The coven cheered and gathered around Delilah.
+They boosted her onto their shoulders and, still chanting her name, carried her deeper into the woods.